14 Wall Street: Bankers Trust occupancy

 The Bankers Trust Company had assets of $1 billion by 1935.
-In a sign of the company's financial stability, in 1943, Bankers Trust bought the land under 14 Wall Street from the Sampson family, whose Stevens Building had been demolished to make way for the original tower.
+As a sign of the company's financial stability, in 1943, Bankers Trust bought the land under 14 Wall Street from the Sampson family, whose Stevens Building had been demolished to make way for the original tower.
 The building was outfitted with a modern air-conditioning system in 1955.
 During this era, the bank continued to grow through mergers.
 The bank's second headquarters in Midtown Manhattan, at 280 Park Avenue, opened in 1962, though Bankers Trust retained occupancy at 14 Wall Street.
 The facade of 14 Wall Street was cleaned during the mid-1960s.
 When One Bankers Trust Plaza was completed in 1974, more employees were relocated out of 14 Wall Street and four other locations.
 Afterward, the eighth through 23rd floors of the Bankers Trust Building were vacant, representing 350,000 ft2, though these floors were gradually rented to other tenants.

 Bankers Trust retained ownership of 14 Wall Street until 1987, when the building was sold to 14 Wall Street Associates, who subsequently sold the building to 14 Wall Street Realty in 1991 and to General Electric Investment in 1992.
 After buying 14 Wall Street, General Electric Investment started to renovate the building for $7 million.
-Though Bankers Trust retained a lease through the building until 2004, with an option to cancel in 1995, the company vacated the space earlier, in 1992.
+Though Bankers Trust retained a lease through the building until 2004, with an option to cancel in 1995, the company vacated the space earlier in 1992.
 Manufacturers Hanover and the Chemical Bank then occupied the space that Bankers Trust had formerly used.